 Stanford In the News

 - Professor Kathryn Ann “Kam” Moler, senior associate dean of natural sciences in the School of Humanities and Sciences, has been named vice provost and dean of research at Stanford effective Sept.
 1st.

 - Professor Debra Satz, who has served in numerous administrative roles including as senior associate dean for the humanities and arts from 2010 to 2017, has been named dean of the School of Humanities and Sciences.
 She too will assume her post on Sept.
 1st.

 - The Brown Institute for Media Innovation, a

 collaboration between Stanford University’s School of Engineering and Columbia Journalism School, is

 awarding close to $1 million in funding for 12 projects as part of the 2018-19 Magic Grants..

 DC Book Club Discussion

-The book group will discuss The Undoing Project: A Friendship That Changed Our Minds, by Michael Lewis.
+The book group will discuss A Gentleman in Moscow: A Novel by Amor Towles.
 All are welcome to join the discussion and participate in the potluck dinner.